 The Sapporo Snow Festival is one of the most popular, free, annual events in Japan.
 It is held every February, and attracts over 2 million people every year.
 The venue, Sapporo, is the prefectural capital of Hokkaido, the northernmost prefecture which receives large amounts of snowfall during the winter season.
 The popular festival started off in 1950 when high school students built a few snow statues.
-Since then, it has grown into a annual, one week long festival, which attracts visitor from all over the world.
+Since then, it has grown into an annual, one week long festival, which attracts visitors from all over the world.
 Attending seasonal events will help you understand the impressive changes and features of each season in Japan while interacting with locals as well.
 Here is the ultimate guide to Sapporo Snow Festival which allows you to make the most of your winter time in Japan!

-What is the Sapporo Snow Festival?
+What is Sapporo Snow Festival?

 The Sapporo Snow Festival is a big winter event that is annually held in Sapporo, Hokkaido.
 It is carried out by Sapporo city and other public organizations as one of the most popular events that draws visitors not only from other areas of Japan, but also from other countries.
 It is one of the three biggest snow festivals in the world along with Quebec Winter Carnival in Canada, and Harbin International Ice and Snow Sculpture Festival in China.

 As the festival became more and more popular, the size of the snow statues also got bigger.
 In 1953, local high school students made a giant snow exhibit, which was 15 meters high with an extraordinary amount of snow collected by trucks and bulldozers.
-It enabled them to create a number of large snow statues much to the join of the visitors.
+It enabled them to create a number of large snow statues much to the delight of the visitors.
 Around the time, citizens started to participate in creating their own exhibits, which brought a variety of exhibits with different designs.

-In 1972, when Sapporo Olympic Games were held, and the snow festival was widely introduced to other countries, bringing more fame to the festival.
+In 1972, when the Sapporo Olympic Games were held, the snow festival was widely introduced to other countries, bringing more fame to the festival.
 Since the Winter Olympics of 1972, the number of visitors from around the world increased and so did the activities.
 The International Snow Sculpture Contest was started in 1974, aiming for a greater international relationship through the impressive event.
 From 1984, the two day event was extended to seven days.
-Since then, the symbolic winter event has grown in of the largest snow festivals in Japan and even in the world, with many other attractions and events including dancing on ice, dogsled racing, and even movie events.
+Since then, the symbolic winter event has grown into the largest snow festivals in Japan and even in the world, with many other attractions and events including dancing on ice, dogsled racing, and even movie events.

-How to visit the Sapporo Snow Festival 2022
+How to visit Sapporo Snow Festival

 The Sapporo Snow Festival is held at three separate sites.
 Each of them features different kinds of events and exhibits, which gives you totally different experiences with beautiful snow.
 Here are the three main sites and their respective highlights.